jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 ### Supported user scenarios of PluggableDevice

-This topic describes the user scenarios that are supported in PluggableDevice design.
+This topic describes the user scenarios that are supported/unsupported in PluggableDevice.
-* Supported scenario: Single PluggableDevice is registered as "GPU" device type
+* Supported scenario: Single PluggableDevice registered as "GPU" device type
-  User installs one plugin and the plugin register its device as "GPU" device type.
+  In the case of installing one plugin that registers its PluggableDevice as "GPU" device type, the default GPUDevice will be invalid when the plugin is loaded.
+When user specifies the "GPU" device for ops (`with tf.device`), those nodes will be placed to PluggableDevice instread of GPUDevice.
 <div align="center">
 <img src=20200624-pluggable-device-for-tensorflow/scenario1.png>
 </div>